 Honey Bees at Mount Vernon

-John Ferree, Mount Vernon's very own beekeeper, discusses the roles honey bees played, and continue to…
+John Ferree, Mount Vernon's beekeeper, discusses the roles honey bees played at Mount Vernon.

 George Washington ate hoecakes with honey almost every day for breakfast, but where did he get the honey?
 The only mention of Washington's bees comes from an entry on July 28, 1787, which states three hundred nails were given out at the Circle Storehouse to an indentured English joiner named Matthew Baldridge, “to make a bee house.”
 Washington is also known to have purchased honey and other foodstuffs from his enslaved workers.